Estate Planning – Why is it so important?

 Wherever your personal or business assets are located, it is important to receive professional advice about your Will to ensure that it accurately reflects your circumstances and that it will benefit your loved ones.

-For more information about Wills and Estate Planning please contact our Estate Planning Team: Peter Murray, Elizabeth Heenan and Michaela Speering at Culshaw Miller Lawyers – Email or telephone 08.9488 1300.
+For more information about Wills and Estate Planning please contact Michaela Speering at Culshaw Miller Lawyers at Culshaw Miller in Perth or Adelaide today for more information.